Denied Workers’ Compensation Claim in Columbus

 Protect Your Rights — Don’t Wait

 If your workers’ compensation claim was denied, time is critical.
-The sooner we get started, the stronger your case will be.
+Acting quickly gives you the best chance to strengthen your case and protect your benefits.

 How long do I have to file an appeal?